NetCoreTemplates/razor-ssg/MyApp/_posts/2023-01-20_javascript.md

 ### Best libraries for progressive Multi Page Apps

-By default this template includes a collection of libraries we believe offers the best modern development experience in Progressive
-MPA Web Apps, specifically:
+It includes a collection of libraries we believe offers the best modern development experience in Progressive MPA Web Apps, specifically:

 #### [Tailwind CLI](https://tailwindcss.com/docs/installation)